Preparing for your Arrival in Cambridge

 1. Make sure you stay in touch with the College

 All communication is done via email, so it is important that you stay in touch by this method.
-We already have your email address (or you would not be reading this page!) but if it changes during the summer, please let the Graduate Administrator know and also update your Applicant Self-service page.
+We already have your email address (or you would not be reading this page!) but if it changes during the summer, please let the Postgraduate Administrator know and also update your Applicant Self-service page.
 This will make sure that no important communications from either the College or University go astray.

 2. Sort out your accommodation in Cambridge

-The College aims to provide accommodation in one of our Graduate residences to all single full-time first-year research students admitted to the University by 1 September.
-Please note that there is no accommodation available for Graduates on the College Main site.
+The College aims to provide accommodation in one of our postgraduate residences to all single full-time first-year research students admitted to the University by 1 September.
+Please note that there is no accommodation available for postgraduates on the College Main site.
 Tenancy agreements run for 12 months from the Tuesday preceding Matriculation, with a limited number of rooms available from 16 September for those with pre-sessional courses.

 There is very limited College accommodation for couples.
 We recommend that you seek double accommodation on the private market as it is unlikely that we are able to offer such accommodation to new students.

-Further information on life in the Graduate residences is given in Accommodation section of the College's website and in the Accommodation handbook, however a few of the most important things to note prior to moving in are given below:
+Further information on life in the Postgraduate residences is given in Accommodation section of the College's website and in the Accommodation handbook, however a few of the most important things to note prior to moving in are given below:

 No pets are allowed in College accommodation.